Invest in yourself: The value of professional certifications

 1. Professional credibility and industry recognition

 Earning a certification, especially a series of certifications from the same technology provider, will provide immediate professional credibility.
-Think AWS, Google, or Microsoft clouds—having earned one (or more) of these certifications demonstrates your dedication and motivation to professional development.
+Think Amazon Web Services, Google, or Microsoft clouds — having earned one (or more) of these certifications demonstrates your dedication and motivation to professional development.
 Organizations committed to these cloud platforms often require certification and seek to hire those with skills and expertise that align with their tech stack.
 Also, many companies will support their employees both financially and with the time required to earn these certifications.

 2. Differentiate yourself, and get hired